donlapon/workshop-01-test-java/README.md

 ## workshop-tennis-game
 ### Refactor
- - Change if-else to switch case
+ - Change if to switch case